-When oranges are in season, you cannot NOT make an orange cake!
-This super-tender cake is packed with bright citrus flavour, thanks to orange zest and juice in the batter and a sweet orange glaze.
+When oranges are in season, you have to make an orange cake!
+This super-tender cake is packed with bright citrus flavour, thanks to orange zest and freshly squeezed juice in the batter and a sweet orange glaze.
 It smells like sunshine in your kitchen :).
-I’ve added cashews for some crunch because I feel they go well with the orange flavour.

 In India, the Nagpur oranges variety available in the market are sweet but their skin is not thick enough for grating.
-Hence I use the imported Navel oranges variety which is sweet and has the perfect orange skin for zest (not too expensive also, 4 pieces for Rs.80 approx).
+Hence I use one from the imported Navel oranges variety which is sweet and has the perfect orange skin for zest.
 I also love my citrus zester – it only zests the orange skin and not the bitter white rind underneath!

 Orange Pound Cake